koetsuji/u2f/README.md

 ### Demo Project

-Demo project is just testing purpose.
+Demo project only has the purpose of testing.
 Do not use it on production.

 #### Supported Options